una/personal-goals/happy-moments/2016_happy-moments.md

 05/08/2016
 ---
 I did some serious shopping with Jo today (much needed).
 Bought some sandals, shorts, dresses, and a few other goodies :) We ended up shopping for 5. hours.

+05/09/2016
+---
+I went to Bangers for this pugs in togas event put on by the Austin Pug Rescue.
+I ended up winning a $25 gift card to Bangers and got to catch up with some friends, too.

+05/10/2016
+---
+Today on a whim I started playing around with getUserMedia to update CSSgram with camera functionality.
+So now you can take a photo and have it get filterized!